themegrill/fitclub/readme.txt

 == Changelog ==

-= Version - TBD =
+= Version - 1.0.9 - 2017-4-28 =
-Feature:
-* Adds Support for Video Header introduced in WordPress 4.7
+* Feature: Added Support for Video Header introduced in WordPress 4.7
 * Fixed: Background image on safari on about and call to action widget.
-* Feature - Added compatibility for ThemeGrill Demo Importer plugin
+* Feature: Added compatibility for ThemeGrill Demo Importer plugin

 = Version 1.0.8 - 2016-12-23 =